 so that you are not spoiling your chances for further invites.
 The rules below revolve around dinner parties and small gatherings at people's homes.

 The Danes have some traditions, which they hold very dear and expect others to respect and uphold.
 Ignoring these Danish rules can spoil your chances of being invited back for other dinners.

-Even if you are only delayed 5 minutes, you should call and let your host know that you are running 5 minutes late.
+Even if you are only delayed 5 minutes, proper Danish etiquette dictates that you should call and let your host know that you are running 5 minutes late.

 Gifts: Next thing to remember is that you should never arrive empty handed.
-It is customary to bring a small gift like a bottle of wine, flowers, chocolates or small trinket.
+It is customary to bring a small gift like a bottle of wine, flowers (should be wrapped), chocolates or small trinket.
 I always like to bring candleholder or glass ornament.
 If it is a birthday or type of anniversary, than you should also bring a larger gift for the honorary.

 Shoes: It is impolite etiquette to wear your outdoor shoes inside a person's home, so it is expected that you remove your shoes when entering a persons home.
 In order that you do not go around in your socks, you should bring along a pair of slippers.
 Sometimes the host will have extras, but it is advisable to bring your own.

 Now this is not always the case, especially if the party is being held partly outdoors or it is a fancier type party - ball or large banquet.
 But you should be prepared with a pair of slippers in your bag.
 You can always ask the host what is expected.

 Introductions: Depending on the size of the party, you may not be introduced to everyone individually.
 You should take it upon yourself to go around and greet each person.
 Say hello and shake their hand.
 This is very Danish and would be impolite not to introduce yourself.
 You also shake hands with women.
 Hugging and kisses is frowned upon unless you know them well.